Teradata/stacki-wiki/Frontend-Installation.md

-Stacki requires a single dedicated server that will host all the software and services used to build out other servers.
+Stacki requires a single server that will host all the software and services used to build out other servers.
 We call this server the **frontend**, and the first step to running Stacki is to build a frontend.